 The HIPAA Breach Notification Rule mandates that, in the event of a breach involving unsecured PHI, covered entities notify any impacted individuals, the U.S. Department of Health & Human Services, and, in some circumstances, the media.

 Organizations and personnel operating in or with the healthcare industry or accessing protected medical information must adhere to HIPAA regulations.
-A covered entity or business associate who violates one or more of the HIPAA Rules violates the law, and those companies who do so may face sanctions.
+A covered entity or business associate who violates one or more of the HIPAA Rules violate the law, and those companies who do so may face sanctions.
 HIPAA violations include severe penalties that can harm an organization’s finances and reputation.